Tips for how to make things comfortable when talking with a person who stammers.

-If you know someone stammers, and you are in a group of people nattering away, make sure you can see the person who stammers.
+If you are in a group of people nattering away, make sure you can see the person who stammers.
 If you see that they want to speak, interrupt the flow and invite them to share their thoughts.
 Set an example to others.

 You may recognise that several of these situations can be difficult even if you don't stammer.
 Someone who stammers may be especially concerned at these times about how people will react to their stammering, and may feel huge pressure to be or appear 'fluent'.
 Some people have even put off marrying because they are anxious about saying their vows.